sachinML/Churn-Prediction-Web-Application-using-Deep-Learning/README.md

 # Churn-Prediction-Using-Artificial-Neural-Network
 ![plot](./Screenshot.png)

 Customer churn prediction is to measure why customers are leaving a business.
 In this project I have looked at customer churn in telecom business.
-I have build a deep learning model to predict the churn and use precision,recall, f1-score to measure performance of our model.
+I have build a deep learning model to predict the churn and use precision,recall, f1-score to measure performance of my model.

-I have then handle imbalance in data using SMOTE techniques and improve f1-score.
+I have then handle the Imbalance data using SMOTE techniques to improve the score of the minority and majority class and improve the overall f1 score.

 Later I have devloped the web application.